truecharts/public/library/common/_docs/Values.yaml Explained.md

 ## extraArgs

-Appends args to the `args` for the default container.
+Appends args to the `args` for the main container.
 If no `args` are defined, `extraArgs` will still be set.
 Mainly built for the SCALE GUI